Multicultural Mission Statement

-Counseling & Psychological Services' approach to culturally competent mental health care
+Counseling and Psychological Services' approach to culturally competent mental health care.

-Members of Counseling & Psychological Services practice healthy self awareness related to attitudes, beliefs, biases, and assumptions regarding our own cultural heritage.
+Members of Counseling and Psychological Services practice healthy self-awareness related to attitudes, beliefs, biases and assumptions regarding our own cultural heritage.
 We believe that by consciously identifying and exploring our heritage we will broaden our ability to be sensitive to the needs of those who are culturally different.

-Members of Counseling & Psychological Services engage in various levels of professional development, such as conference attendance, experiential exercises, and continuing education to attain essential training related to employing appropriate and sensitive techniques including assessments, interventions, and evaluations to provide culturally competent services.
-Through appropriate licensure, professional consultation, and ethical practice, Counseling & Psychological Services aspires to meet the needs of a diverse student body with relevant, valid, and reliable clinical proficiency.
+Members of Counseling and Psychological Services engage in various levels of professional development, such as conference attendance, experiential exercises and continuing education, to attain essential training related to employing appropriate and sensitive techniques, including assessments, interventions and evaluations, to provide culturally competent services.
+Through appropriate licensure, professional consultation and ethical practice, Counseling and Psychological Services aspires to meet the needs of a diverse student body with relevant, valid and reliable clinical proficiency.

-Members of Counseling & Psychological Services utilize current and valid information regarding the diversity of individuals and groups: broadly defined including but not limited to age, gender, race/ethnicity, ability/disability, nationality, sexual orientation/identity, socioeconomic status, belief systems/religion/spirituality, and/or political beliefs.
+Members of Counseling and Psychological Services utilize current and valid information regarding the diversity of individuals and groups: including but not limited to age, gender, race/ethnicity, ability/disability, nationality, sexual orientation/identity, socioeconomic status, belief systems/religion/spirituality and/or political beliefs.

 Arrendondo, P. (1999).
 Multicultural counseling competencies as Tools to address oppression and racism.
 Journal of Counseling and Development, 77, (1), 102.